gdifiore/gdifiore.github.io/blog/fort_circle.md

-py# Math Behind Fortnite Shrinking Circle
+# Math Behind Fortnite Shrinking Circle

 I've been playing a lot of Fortnite OG, and it got me wondering how exactly the "storm" circle shrinks into the non-concentric "safe" circle.
 The math behind it is actually extremely simple.